GSAPP-CDP/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/161-dynamic-environments.md

 Today phone calls, video calls allow us to jump not just between rooms but across the globe.

 ### Challenge
 Consider a system in a room in your home: perhaps the passageways, or people you are able to talk to.
 What are that system's "affordances" and "states"?
 What does its network look like?
 Take 5 minutes to jot them down.
+Is there a system you represented in the first challenge when diagramming a room?
+What "affordances" and "states" exist there?